smikhalevski/doubter/README.md

 d.string().min(3, 'Minimum length is %s');
 ```

-Pass a function as a message, then it would receive a check param, an issue code, an input value, a metadata, and
+Pass a function as a message, and it would receive a check param, an [issue code](#validation-errors), an input value,
-parsing options and should return a formatted message value.
-The returned formatted message can be of any type.
+[a metadata](#metadata), and parsing options and should return a formatted message value.
+The returned formatted message
+can be of any type.

 For example, when using with React you may return a JSX element: